Privacy Policy

 We will not sell your personal information.
 We do not use your personal information to train third-party general-purpose AIs in a way that identifies you, except where we tell you otherwise and you agree.

-Where you use Google to sign in, Google’s collection and use of information is governed by Google’s Privacy Policy and, where applicable, Google’s Terms of Service , as updated by Google from time to time.
-Information we receive from Google is used to create and maintain your account with us, unless we tell you otherwise.
-Other identity providers you may use (if we add them) will have their own terms and privacy documents.
+• Google and other sign-in providers: where you use Google to sign in, Google’s collection and use of information is governed by Google’s Privacy Policy and, where applicable, Google’s Terms of Service.
+Other identity providers we add will have their own terms and privacy documents.

-We may also use service providers (for example, hosting, email, support tooling, analytics) who handle personal information on our behalf.
+We may also use other service providers (for example, email, support tooling, or additional analytics) who handle personal information on our behalf.
 We take steps that are reasonable in the circumstances to ensure they meet privacy obligations that align with the APPs where they are processing personal information for us.

 7. Overseas disclosure